horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 If you want to run a miner node for the sake of making some money, you need to consider the cost-efficiency of doing so.

-Making a profit from Bitcoin mining has become extremely difficult for single users due to widespread competition.

 After taking electricity prices into account, you're very likely to lose money.
-Mining is generally only profitable for people running a large number of specialized computers and who are buying electricity at industrial rates in countries like China.
+Mining is generally only profitable for people running specialized computers and who are buying electricity at industrial rates in countries like China.

 ## 4. Bitcoin Price